meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 35
 ---
-You have multiple team members collaborating on infrastructure as code (IaC) using Terraform, and want to apply formatting standards for readability.How can you format Terraform HCL (HashiCorp Configuration Language) code according to standard Terraform style convention?
+You have multiple team members collaborating on infrastructure as code (IaC) using Terraform, and want to apply formatting standards for readability.
+How can you format Terraform HCL (HashiCorp Configuration Language) code according to standard Terraform style convention?

 - A. Run the terraform fmt command during the code linting phase of your CI/CD process
 - B. Designate one person in each team to review and format everyone's code